 While getting the COVID-19 vaccine significantly reduces your risk of becoming infected with SARS-CoV-2 (the virus that causes COVID-19), there is still a chance that you can get a COVID-19 infection, although it will be milder.
 This chance is higher with the Delta strain, which is the predominant form in the U.S right now.
 The only way to reduce this risk is for more people to get vaccinated and use other CDC recommended preventive measures.

 It is important to remember that the maximum protection does not occur until two weeks after your final shot (one for Johnson & Johnson and the second for Pfizer and Moderna).
-However, those with weak immune systems or are otherwise immunocompromised may not develop full immunity and need a booster at some future date yet to be determined.
+However, those who got the Johnson & Johnson vaccine, those 65 years old or older, and those with weak immune systems or are otherwise immunocompromised may not develop full immunity and need a booster to improve their immunity.

 The vaccines primarily prevent severe illness and death from COVID-19.
-In fully vaccinated people it may also protect against mild infection.
+In fully vaccinated people it may also protect against mild infection for a time.
 The effect of full vaccination on the rate of asymptomatic infection and the spread of the virus is being studied, but it is unknown at this time.
 However, real world experience supports significant reductions in transmission of the virus by fully vaccinated individuals.